johnnycopes/convo-buddy/README.md

 #Contribute to Convo Buddy

 ##Desired Contributions:
-First and foremost are additional questions that would be useful in the classroom!
-GitHub developers, I know that some of you have come to this wonderful field from other careers; if there are any former (or current) ESL teachers who know some questions that will spark a lively debate, I encourage you to submit them!
-Otherwise, it would be fantastic to get started on the aforementioned stretch goals:
+First and foremost, send in additional questions that would be useful in the classroom!
+GitHub developers, I know that some of you have come to this wonderful field from other careers; if there are any former (or current) ESL teachers who know some questions that will spark a lively debate, I encourage you to submit them.
+Otherwise, implementing the user accounts and even sleeker UI are next on the list.

-* User upload of product images
-* Advanced text-editor for new reviews
-* Community evaluation of a review through a voting system
-* Assigning a reputation to a reviewer based on the scores of their posted reviews
-* Nerd-tastic improvements to our UI

 ##Contributing
 1. Fork it